wasabipesto/beehive/pages/blogroll/index.md

 I use RSS for most of my news and light reading since it brings me stories and posts directly from people I care about.
 I don't have to worry about getting sucked into endless scrolling but there's always plenty of interesting things to read.

-Here is a list of all of the feeds registered in FreshRSS, my feed server.
+This page is generated from all of the feeds registered in FreshRSS, my feed server.
+It was last updated on ${new Date(FileAttachment('blogroll.json').lastModified).toLocaleDateString('en-US', { month: 'long', day: 'numeric', year: 'numeric' })}.

 ```js
 const blogroll = FileAttachment('blogroll.json').json()